nicbou/nicolasbouliane.com/frontend/content/blog/malaysia-on-a-bike.md

 Malaysia has a small but vibrant cycling community.
 I met a few of them on the road and through social media.
 They are friendly and eager to share knowledge.
 They kindly took me around Malakka and Kuala Lumpur and kept proffering advice during the rest of my trip.
 A lot of what you read now comes from them.

+The dogs are less friendly, and will chase you if you get close to them.

 ## Accommodation

 Hotels are plentiful along the main road.
 Booking.com works just fine here.
 Accommodation is rarer and more expensive during Chinese New Year, and slightly less so during the school holidays.